 Pupils are assessed in Week 5 of every half term to ensure they are making progress.
 This informs your child's teacher of the next steps required to continue supporting them in their reading journey.
 Year 1 complete the Phonic Screening Check (PSC) in June and those that do not reach the expected level will be required to retake the PSC again in Year 2.

-Spelling is a complex skill and we aim to support the children in using their phonics to spell common patterned words and strategies to spell irregular and high frequency words correctly.
-We are explicitly teaching the spelling rules and patterns for children to apply in their writing.
+Spelling is a complex skill and we aim to support the children in using their phonics knowledge to spell common patterned words as well as effective strategies to spell irregular and high frequency words correctly.

-Grammar is taught explicitly and the children are learning the technical terms alongside activities to practise and refine their knowledge and skills.
+Grammar is taught explicitly and the children learn the technical terms alongside activities to practise and refine their knowledge and skills.

-Handwriting is taught daily.
-It needs to become a natural and implicit activity so children can concentrate on the content and structure of their writing.
-Pupils are given support with their fine motor development if they are having difficulties with handwriting.
+Handwriting needs to be a natural and implicit activity so that children can focus on the content and structure of their writing.
+Pupils are given support with their fine motor development to aid their handwriting skill if required.